Integrating Atikamekw culture into the architectural design of the new federal building in Shawinigan

 (Select the image to enlarge)

-Inside each wing, monochrome vinyl cut-outs will create a tone-on-tone “wallpaper” effect on painted surfaces.
-A visual filter will also be used on glass surfaces.
+Inside each wing, monochrome vinyl cut-outs create a tone-on-tone “wallpaper” effect on painted surfaces.
+A visual filter is also used on glass surfaces.

 Meeting rooms with bird design